 If you need to change or cancel your appointment please provide at least 48 hours notice, so that your appointment time can be offered to someone else who is waiting.
 If you do not provide this notice a cancellation fee may be charged to cover the time that Anne-Louise has set aside for you.

 COVID 19 Important information for your appointment

-Due to the risk of COVID 19 all sessions are now provided via Telehealth (videoconference) or telephone.
-There will be no appointments in the clinic.
+Due to the risk of COVID 19 sessions may be provided via Telehealth (videoconference) or telephone.
 Please read the following information and telephone if you have any questions.

 What does this means for you?

 Health and mental health services are essential and I will continue to be available to support you.
 To reduce the risk of infection, I am able to provide Psychology services through Telehealth (videoconference) or telephone.
 While it is different to sitting together in the clinic, Telehealth has been shown to be very effective mode of support.
 I am very experienced using both of these methods and to support your engagement in this way.
 I understand that this change may be difficult or uncomfortable for some, and I encourage you to work through this with me.

 What do we need to do?